Skip to content

 Additionally, in the UK, Pragmatic, a semiconductor manufacturer, has raised £182m to expand its facilities.

-Conclusion: The global chip shortage prompted a re-evaluation of industry practices and led to collaboration between governments, industries, and semiconductor companies.
+The global chip shortage prompted a re-evaluation of industry practices and led to collaboration between governments, industries, and semiconductor companies.
 Semiconductor companies have made efforts to improve chip production and trade and have invested in expanding production to meet supply and demand.
 Companies are also diversifying their supply chains, and semiconductor foundries are increasing their capacity to meet demand and lead times.
 Despite challenges, there's optimism for a more stable semiconductor market in 2024 and beyond.